 Figure 7: Knead by Jenny Saville, Galerie Daniel Templon Paris, 2006

-I have a fascination in finding a unique figurative style to represent the human condition and reconnect us with our animal past and Saville’s work is part of that jigsaw.
-Everything about her painting is compelling from the angry brush work and bloodied flesh to the vacant expressions of the subjects.
-She reduces the human form to meat, as if the body has been turned inside out and we are viewing the internal experience or the human form trapped within.
+I have a fascination with finding a unique figurative style to represent the human condition and reconnect us with our animal past and Saville’s work is part of that jigsaw.
+Everything about her painting is compelling from the angry brushwork and bloodied flesh to the vacant expressions of the subjects.
+She reduces the human form to meat as if the body has been turned inside out and we are viewing the internal experience or the human form trapped within.

 “I care more about a work being powerful than beautiful.”